Hall algebra approach to Drinfeld's presentation of quantum loop algebras: Relations in the subalgebras isomorphic to

-The inverse image of the elements $h_{i,k}$ in the Hall algebra are found by induction using the fact that $\pi_{n,r}$ (see \ref{subsec more about non-homogeneous tube}) is central and primitive in Hall algebra.
-We just give the result:
+The inverse image of the elements $h_{i,k}$ in the Hall algebra can be found by induction using the fact that $\pi_{n,r}$ (see \ref{subsec more about non-homogeneous tube}) is central and primitive in the Hall algebra.
+And the result is: